 Our findings indicate that NFI intrinsically controls cell-cell interactions by means of both membrane-bound and secreted proteins during CGN postmitotic development.
-These mediators are expressed and act either throughout CGN maturation (e.g., N cadherin and ephrin B1) or in a more selective manner during early (parallel fiber formation; Tag-1) or late (synaptogenesis; Wnt7a) developmental stages.
+These mediators are expressed and act either throughout CGN maturation (e.g., N cadherin and ephrin B1), or in a more selective manner during early (parallel fiber formation; Tag-1) or late (synaptogenesis; Wnt7a) developmental stages.
 These findings illustrate the complex regulatory actions of the Nfi family and their downstream effectors during postmitotic CGN differentiation.
 Together with earlier results, the present work also suggests a broad role for NFI proteins in the normal functioning of the cerebellum.
 By controlling the extension and fasciculation of parallel fibers, they are directly implicated in establishing CGN-Purkinje cell synaptic interactions and communication.
-Furthermore, NFI regulation of CGN dendritogenesis and glomerular synapse formation via Wnt7a directly affects mossy fiber excitatory inputs to CGNs.
-NFI proteins also bind to and regulate the expression of the $GABA_A$ receptor $\alpha 6$ subunit (Gabra6) gene (Wang et al., 2004), which controls CGN excitability via extrasynaptic tonic inhibition from Golgi interneurons (Brickley et al., 2001).
-Thus, the NFI family regulates events important for both excitatory and inhibitory synaptic interactions controlling CGN excitability and outputs, which in turn are critical for cerebellar function and communication with extracerebellar structures.
+Further, NFI regulation of CGN dendritogenesis, and glomerular synapse formation via Wnt7a, directly impacts mossy fiber excitatory inputs to CGNs.
+NFI proteins also bind to and regulate the expression of the GABA_A receptor α 6 subunit (Gabra6) gene (Wang et al. 2004), which controls CGN excitability via extra-synaptic tonic inhibition from Golgi interneurons (Brickley et al. 2001).
+Thus, the NFI family regulates events important for both excitatory and inhibitory synaptic interactions controlling CGN excitability and outputs, which in turn are critical for cerebellar function and communication with extra-cerebellar structures.

-Finally, NFI proteins are enriched in postmitotic CGNs relative to other cerebellar cell types (Wang et al., 2004).
-The Gabra6 gene is expressed primarily in CGNs as well as cochlear neurons (Kato, 1990; Varecka et al., 1994), both of which derive from a common lineage (Pierce, 1967; Altman and Bayer, 1985).
-Similarly, both Tag-1 and Wnt7a are highly expressed in CGNs (Pickford et al., 1989; Lucas and Salinas, 1997).
-These findings, together with our observations that NFI proteins bind directly to consensus sites within the mouse Gabra6, Tag-1, and Wnt7a genes, suggest that this transcription factor family directly contributes to elevated or cell-specific expression of a subset of critical genes in granule neurons within the developing mouse cerebellum.
+Finally, NFI proteins are enriched in postmitotic CGNs relative to other cerebellar cell types (Wang et al. 2004).
+The Gabra6 gene is primarily expressed in CGNs as well as cochlear neurons (Kato 1990; Varecka et al. 1994), both of which derive from a common lineage (Altman and Bayer 1985; Pierce 1967).
+Similarly, both Tag-1 and Wnt7a are highly expressed in CGNs (Lucas and Salinas 1997; Pickford et al. 1989).
+These findings, together with our observations that NFI proteins bind directly to consensus sites within the mouse Gabra6, Tag-1 and Wnt7a genes, suggest that this transcription factor family directly contributes to elevated or cell-specific expression of a subset of critical genes in granule neurons within the developing mouse cerebellum.